 The English Language Development Centre supports all students in developing better Academic English and critical thinking skills needed in academic communication.
-Make use of the personalized support in academic writing skills development and Café sessions to enhance your ability to do better in the various components of this course.
-Details and sign-up information: http://www.utsc.utoronto.ca/eld/
+Make use of the personalized support in

 A note on Accessibility Services in Relation to this Course

 Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or the AccessAbility Services as soon as possible.